sappelhoff/sp_experiment/README.md

 # Usage

 You can start the experiment by calling `python sp_experiment/sp.py`.
+Or by making use of the [`Makefile`](https://github.com/sappelhoff/sp_experiment/blob/master/Makefile) and calling `make run`.

 First, there will be a general navigation to:

 1. run the experiment
 2. do some test trials
 3. calculate bonus money given a participant ID

 For the general flow, select `run_experiment`.
 This will open a GUI that asks for the following information: